This course will teach the theory and methods necessary for delivering alternative solutions to coastal problems.

 be familiar with key coastal processes affecting the design of coastal structures, and the most recent guidance on wave overtopping;

-have had hands-on experience of key input parameters, application of prediction tools, and understand levels of confidence that can be ascribed
+have had hands-on experience of key input parameters, application of prediction tools, and understand levels of confidence that can be ascribed to

 understand the significance of different sources of guidance, including recent or future research results; understand the significance of different